 Olympia Oyster Restoration

 Since 2012 Clallam MRC has participated in the Puget Sound wide effort to restore Olympia oyster habitats.
 The purpose of the effort is to restore the ecosystem services that dense beds of native oysters once provided by creating a structured habitat for a diverse community of organisms.
-The overall goal is to restore 100 acres of Olympia oyster beds by 2020.
+The overall goal was to restore 100 acres of Olympia oyster beds by 2020, but the effort continues.

 Sequim Bay Restoration Efforts

 In 2012 Clallam MRC partnered with the Jamestown S’Klallam Tribe in an effort to restore Olympia oysters in Sequim Bay.
 Approximately 6,200 Olympia oyster seed in grow-out bags were planted on Jamestown’s Sequim Bay tidelands.
-The goal was to restore a 1.5-acre bed of self-sustaining Olympia oysters.
+The goal was to restore 2 acres of self-sustaining Olympia oysters by 2020.

 In 2013 seeded cultch bags with approximately 500,000 oysters were spread onto the tidelands and in 2014 seeded cultch bags with approximately 250,000 oysters were spread on to an additional half acre.